AntoPorter/CopilotForSecurity/README.md

 ## Attention Customers

-**Disclaimer: When utilizing Logic Apps on Copilot, please be aware that it may result in increased consumption of Secure Compute Units (SCUs).
-We recommend closely monitoring SCU usage to optimize resource management.**
+**Disclaimer**: When utilizing Logic Apps on Copilot, please be aware that it may result in increased consumption of Secure Compute Units (SCUs).
+We recommend closely monitoring SCU usage to optimize resource management.

-**Technical Disclaimer: Logic Apps, SCU Usage, and Best Practices**
+**Technical Disclaimer**: Logic Apps, SCU Usage, and Best Practices